-- Quarterly for the duration of construction activities as required by condition 27 of the EA. - Within 30 days of completion of the construction phase as required by condition 28 of the EA. - Within 30 days of completion of the rehabilitation phase as required by condition 28 of the EA38. - Within 1 year commencement of operational activities. - Every 5 years thereafter for the duration of the operational lifespan of the facility.
+- Within 30 days of completion of the construction phase as required by condition 29 of the EA. - Within 30 days of completion of the rehabilitation phase as required by condition 29 of the EA. - Within 1 year commencement of operational activities. - Every 5 years thereafter for the duration of the operational lifespan of the facility.